Brand Names: Actonel, Atelvia

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about calcium carbonate and risedronate (Actonel with Calcium)?
+What is the most important information I should know about risedronate (Actonel, Atelvia)?

 Talk with your doctor about the risks and benefits of using this medication.

 It is not known whether this medicine will harm an unborn baby.
 Stop taking risedronate and tell your doctor right away if you become pregnant, or think you may be pregnant.

 Risedronate should not be given to a child younger than 18 years old.

 Risedronate tablets come in different strengths (number of milligrams per pill) that are taken on different schedules.
 You may need to take a tablet once per day, once per week, once per month, or for 2 days in a row once per month.

 Your dosing schedule will depend on why you are taking risedronate and in what tablet strength.
 If you change strengths, you may also need to change your schedule.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.
 Risedronate is often given for only 3 to 5 years.

 Take the Actonel tablet first thing in the morning with a full glass (6 to 8 ounces) of water, at least 30 minutes before you eat or drink anything or take any other medicine.